Ufa-Pavillon am Nollendorfplatz: Films shown

 With only 650 seats, the cinema was not generally used as a premier release venue like the much bigger Ufa-Palast am Zoo or the Tauenzien-Palast.
 Although many films shown there were first runs of some sort, only few of them are particularly well known.
-The most notable films to show there are Quo Vadis?
-(1913), F. W. Murnau's Faust (1926) in a pre-release showing, Ben-Hur (1926), and Metropolis (1927); also two of Emil Jannings's early films, Die Augen der Mumie Ma and The Daughter of Mehemed directed by Ernst Lubitsch, and several more by the same director.
+The most notable films to show there are the opening presentation of Quo Vadis?
+(1913) by Enrico Guazzoni; Ben-Hur (1925) directed by Fred Niblo; a pre-release showing of F. W. Murnau's Faust (1926); and Fritz Lang's Metropolis (1927); also two of Emil Jannings's early films, Die Augen der Mumie Ma and The Daughter of Mehemed directed by Ernst Lubitsch, and several more by the same director.